 Freiburg Castle Observation Decks

-There is an observatory and observation deck called “Freiburg Castle” at the top of the Matsuyama General Park located on Ominegadai, west of Matsuyama Station.
+It’s at the top of the Matsuyama General Park located on Ominegadai, west of Matsuyama Station.

-From the third floor of the building on the north side, you can look down on Matsuyama city from an even higher vantage point.
+From the third floor of the building on the north side, you can look down on Matsuyama from an even higher vantage point.
 Katsuyama, where Matsuyama Castle is located, and the central city of Matsuyama to the south.
 The Takanawa and Ishizuchi mountain ranges extend behind Katsuyama.

 Take A Quick Loop On A Giant Ferris Wheel